GreptimeTeam/docs/docs/reference/sql/copy.md

 `PATTERN` option can be used with wildcard characters like * to specify multiple input files that match a certain pattern.
-For example, you can use the following syntax to import all files in the directory(needs to be an absolute path) "/path/to/folder" with the name who contains `parquet`:
+For example, you can use the following syntax to import all files in the directory(which must be an absolute path) "/path/to/folder" with the filename that contains `parquet`:

 ```sql
 COPY tbl FROM '/path/to/folder/' WITH (FORMAT = 'parquet', PATTERN = '.*parquet.*');